 If you’re one of the 29.1 million Americans with diabetes, you must regularly participate in diabetic foot care.
 Left unmanaged, diabetes increases your risk of open wounds, infection, and even amputation.
-At Colorado Foot and Ankle Sports Medicine in Parker, Colorado, Kevin Blue, DPM, and the experienced foot care team proudly offer diabetic foot care for both men and women.
+At Colorado Foot + Ankle Sports Medicine in Parker, Colorado, Kevin Blue, DPM, Derek Ley, DPM, AACFAS, and the experienced foot care team proudly offer diabetic foot care for both men and women.
 If you’re concerned about the effect diabetes has on your feet, make an appointment by calling the office or requesting one online.

 Diabetes is a blanket term used to describe a group of diseases defined by high blood glucose or blood sugar.
 Everyone needs blood sugar to survive: it fuels your brain and provides energy for all of the muscles throughout your body.

 However, blood sugar levels that are too high for an extended period of time can lead to serious health problems, including nerve damage, heart disease, and circulatory problems.

 Uncontrolled diabetes damages your nerves, negatively affects blood flow, and increases your risk of fungal infections such as athlete’s foot.

 If the nerves in your feet aren’t working properly, you might suffer a cut or puncture wound and not even realize it.
 Over time, this can lead to an infection and gangrene, and ultimately, the need for an amputation.